MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 Note that, compared to {\IPdataset} and {\CCIdataset} datasets, aligning the Acts documents is much more challenging and requires frequent manual intervention.
 The documents are long, and often have multi-column text layout, which confuses OCR systems leading to text segmentation issues (see Appendix, Section~\ref{sec:OCR-Challenges} for the main challenges in OCR).
-Such factors frequently lead to OCR errors that need to be manually corrected by rearranging the extracted text by referring to the source document.
+Such factors frequently lead to OCR errors that need to be manually corrected by rearranging the extracted text by referring back to the source document.
 Hence developing this dataset is very time-consuming.
 This is why, till date, we have been able to process only 10 Acts.
 Even after the manual corrections, a fraction of the data had to be discarded since they could not be aligned across languages.
-This non-alignment was mainly due to the factors that are explained in Appendix section~\ref{sec:OCR-Challenges}.
-To our estimate, in the \Actsdataset{}, approx 9.2\% of the textual units had to be discarded on average across all the Acts we considered.
-The percentage of text units discarded for individual Acts varies between 4\% and 14\%.
+This non-alignment was mainly due to the factors that are explained in Appendix Section~\ref{sec:OCR-Challenges}.
+According to our estimate, in the \Actsdataset{}, approximately 10\% of the textual units had to be discarded on average across all the Acts we considered.
+The percentage of text units discarded for individual Acts varies between 8\% and 14\%.
+All these steps have been taken to ensure the high quality of the dataset, making it very time-consuming to develop.